RESERVATIONS: 020 8459 0777

 PELION PENINSULA

 The Pelion Peninsula is truly unique.
-The Aegean on one side, the sheltered inland sea of the Pagasitic Gulf on the oher and the mountains of[more] the Pelion which form a high green land barrier in the north.
-The protected forests of oak, chestnut and beech are the crowning glory of the Pelion unaltered over the centuries, they cover evey hillside, steep valley and ravine.
+The Aegean on one side, the sheltered inland sea of the Pagasitic Gulf on the other and the mountains of the Pelion in the north.
+Protected forests of oak, chestnut and beech are the crowning glory of the Pelion.
+Unaltered over the centuries, they cover every hillside, valley and ravine.
 The Pelion is unsurpassed for exploration on foot.